 I am especially interested in the evolution of coat coloration in mammals, and especially in wild canids.
 In many species, natural pigment variation is controlled by the Agouti- Mc1r pathway and many melanistic phenotypes are caused by a mutation in that pathway.
 Melanism in the gray wolf is caused by a mutation in the K locus.
 A previous study suggested that the melanistic KB allele (a dominantly-inherited 3bp deletion) was introduced into the genome of North American wolves from the domestic dog via interbreeding, and then underwent positive selection.

-Through a collaboration with Dr. John Novembre and his group at the University of Chicago, we are utilizing data from a multi-generation Yellowstone pedigree to calculate wolf-specific mutation and recombination rates.
-These sequences will provide a definitive estimate of mutation rate in wild wolves, a value that is the essential parameter in determining the evolutionary rate of genes and how selection alters the genome.
-The mutation and recombination rates will also enable us to construct locus-specific population models to understand selection at the K locus for black coat color.
+Through a collaboration with Dr. John Novembre and his group at the University of Chicago, we used data from a multi-generation Yellowstone pedigree to calculate wolf-specific mutation and recombination rates.
+These sequences provided a definitive estimate of mutation rate in wild wolves, a value that is the essential parameter in determining the evolutionary rate of genes and how selection alters the genome.
+This work was recently published in Molecular Biology and Evolution.

 Demographic history and selection during dog domestication